Tom Mullen (American football): Professional career

 Mullen was selected by the New York Giants in the second round, with the 28th overall pick, of the 1974 NFL draft.
 He signed with the team on February 13, 1974.
 He played in 11 games, all starts, for the Giants during his rookie year in 1974 and recovered two fumbles.
 Mullen was named to the PFWA All-Rookie Team.
 He appeared in 12 games, starting 11 for the second consecutive year, during the 1975 season.
 He played in 12 games for the second straight season, all starts, for New York in 1976.
 He appeared in eight games, starting three, in 1977 before being placed on injured reserve on November 18, 1977.
 On August 16, 1978, it was reported that he had retired.
 He had suffered a number of injuries during his time with the Giants.
 In October, Mullen, who had been seen around the Giants' locker room for several weeks told the media "I'm healthy and I want to play."
-The Giants then had to placed Mullen on irrevocable waivers on October 26 in order to sign him again.
+The Giants then had to place Mullen on irrevocable waivers on October 26 in order to sign him again.
 However, he was claimed by the St. Louis Cardinals.
 Upon joining the Cardinals, Mullen said he retired from football because he was tired of the New York area.
 He played in seven games for the Cardinals during the 1978 season.
 He voluntarily left Cardinals camp on August 5, 1979, and was then released.